Pangeamt/ele2-ada/README.md

 * **Time stretching**: This technique involves changing the duration of the speech signal to increase its variability.

-* **Gaussean noise**: This technique simulates the effects of background noise in real-world environments.
+* **Gaussian noise**: This technique simulates the effects of background noise in real-world environments.

 The parameteres used are in the report.